UweGerdes/docker-vcards/README.md

 $ docker-compose up
 ```

 There are many warning from `npm install` - ignore them and wait a bit.
-Open the ip of the webserver in your browser.
+Open the ip of the server in your browser.

 Use CTRL-C to stop the container.
 Restart it with `docker-compose up`.